Photo Credit Machmer Movement Photography

 CCD’s Movement Lab offers an environment to learn choreographic thinking and movement methodology with teachers and stagers of the most influential dance makers of our day, such as Ohad Naharin, William Forsythe, Jiří Kylián, Crystal Pite.
 Movement Lab is led by dance luminary Dominic Walsh.
 Dancers 16+ will explore the mechanics of process and movement invention.
 Whether the artist is an aspiring choreographer or simply wants to contribute more profoundly as a dancer, they will be supported to invent new ways of thinking, moving, and performing by going beyond familiar methodology of dance and posing new questions.
-Movement Lab runs from July 5-31, 2021 with a culminating performance on July 31, 2021.
+Movement Lab runs from July 4-30, 2022 with a culminating performance on July 30, 2022.
+(July 4 will be a half-day.)

 Tuition for Movement Lab: